 Opossums are found in North America, while possums live in Australia and some other countries.
 Australian possums are more closely related to kangaroos which are also very common and popular in the country.

-Are possums pests in Australia?
+Are possums found in Australia pests?

-Depending on how you’d view it, possums can be considered as pests, especially the common brushtail possums species.
+Depending on how you’d view it, possums can be considered pests, especially the common brushtail possums species.

-Possums can bring in serious damage to your property.
+Possums can bring serious damage to your property.
 By chewing on electrical wiring, it may create a fire hazard and an expensive problem to fix.
 They may also carry smaller pests such as ticks and fleas in their fur.

-This animal also loves to munch vegetables and decorative plants, so if they manage to invade your garden, they could also cause a huge destruction.
+This animal also loves to munch vegetables and decorative plants, so if they manage to invade your garden, they could also cause huge destruction.